Polar OH1 Review

 Availability now.
 Initial pricing is $/Eu80 and GBP70.
 Replacement straps are £17 or Eu/$18.

-If you enjoyed this Polar OH1 review then please help support this site by purchasing through PowerMeterCity in the USA or NewRunningGear in the UK.
+If you enjoyed this Polar OH1 review then please purchase through PowerMeterCity in the USA or NewRunningGear in the UK.
 Both sites will give you a 10% discount on most models with the codes: TFK10 (for NewRunningGear) – if it doesn’t work try the5krunner10 (teething probs! sy) and the5krunner10 (for PowerMeterCity).
 If you buy anything from there you help keep this blog running.
-Thank you..buying from the Amazon links below helps this blog too.
-Thank you again.